iarakshana/hw1/windows_install_instructions.md

 You're done the python part!
 Go back to the [main instructions](README.md) to check that the install worked out!!

 ### Atom Install
 * Go to atom.io and download the Windows installer.
 Launch it.
-It is that simple.
+It is that easy!
+* Installing a "de-linter" to find bugs in your code will help a lot.
+Go to settings (Ctrl+Comma) and click on "Install."
+Then search for "linter-pylint" and install it with all of the dependencies that come up.
+Now whenever you save a python file, it will (partially!!) check your work!

 ### GitHub Account
 * Create a [student GitHub account](https://education.github.com/pack), or just a standard GitHub account.
 You will use this account to push (submit) all of your work.